Davy Jones (baseball)

-David Jefferson Jones (June 30, 1880 – March 30, 1972), nicknamed "Kangaroo", was an outfielder in Major League Baseball.
+David Jefferson Jones (June 30, 1880 – March 30, 1972), nicknamed "Kangaroo", was an American outfielder in Major League Baseball.
 He played fifteen seasons with the Milwaukee Brewers / St. Louis Browns, Chicago Cubs, Detroit Tigers, Chicago White Sox, and Pittsburgh Rebels.
 Jones played with some of the early legends of the game, including Ty Cobb, Sam Crawford, Frank Chance, Mordecai Brown, Hugh Duffy and Jesse Burkett.
 Also, he played part of one year with the Chicago White Sox, where several of his teammates would later be implicated in the 1919 Black Sox scandal.
 Jones was immortalized in the classic 1966 baseball book The Glory of Their Times by Lawrence Ritter.